airshipit/shipyard/docs/API.md

 Allows for issuing DAG controls against an action.

 #### POST
-Trigger a control action against an activity.- this includes: stop, pause, resume  (need to determine the totality of this list)
+Trigger a control action against an activity.- this includes: pause, unpause, abandon
 ##### Responses
 202 Accepted

 ## Airflow Monitoring API
 Airflow has a primary function of scheduling DAGs, as opposed to the shipyard primary case of triggering DAGs.
-Shipyard will need to provide functionality to allow for an operator to monitor the scheduled tasks, both pending and previously run.
+Shipyard will need to provide functionality to allow for an operator to monitor and review the scheduled tasks.

-### /v1.0/scheduledTasks
+### /v1.0/scheduledDAGs
 The resource that represents scheduled tasks in airflow (Fields TBD)

 #### GET
-Queries airflow for ?recent? completed tasks (a summary) and the schedule for the next pending executions of DAGs.
+Queries airflow for recent completed DAGs (a summary).
 Query parameter: elapsedDays, the number of days of history to retrieve.
 Default is 10 days.
 ##### Responses
 200 OK

-#### /v1.0/scheduledTasks/{id}
+#### /v1.0/scheduledDAGs/{id}

 ##### GET
-Further details of a particular scheduled task's output
+Further details of a particular scheduled DAG's output
 ###### Responses
 200 OK